 - If you are for any reason having trouble making progress, speak about it right away with your faculty advisor(s) and/or the GPD – fellow students are also often a good source of advice, as are past GPDs.

-- If you are having trouble working with a faculty member, you can always get confidential advice from the GPD.
+- If you are having trouble working with a faculty member, you can always get confidential advice from the GPD or the Chair.

 The Grad School’s Professional Development workshops include Grants and Fellowships, Communication, Teaching, Career Preparation, and Personal Development.